 An article on foreshadowing is posted in the Articles section of this site.

 The main dilemma of the story line should be introduced in the first chapter and not solved till the very end of the book.
+Set-up in Chapter 1, with the middle being plot development toward the conclusion in the last chapter of the denouement.

 The main dilemma can also be strongly hinted at as long as it’s immediately and progressively developed as the story moves along.